MiniNoita/mininoita/README.md

 ## 🌻Hello there!🌻

-I'm a second year student at Jamk learning how to program good code(help).
+I'm a second year student at Jamk _(Jamk University of Applied Sciences )_ learning how to program good code(help).

 I have played videogames almost my whole life.
 First I wanted to design characters and all that for videogames.
 That got me wondering... how do you put the character IN the game?